Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study

-All fitted parameters and some derived parameters for both Newtonian and generalized gravity are listed in Table~\ref{tab:prmt}.
+All fitted parameters and some derived parameters for Newtonian and generalized gravities are listed in Tables~\ref{tab:prmt_newton} and \ref{tab:prmt_general}.
 In not only generalized gravity but also Newtonian gravity, the fitted parameters in general have broad ranges due to the measurement uncertainties.
 Different estimates of eccentricity and gravity parameters are compared in Figure~\ref{fig:compare}.
 The \cite{Saglia:2025} values and the Bayesian results of $e$ and $\log_{10}g_{\rm N}$ are compared in the left panels of Figure~\ref{fig:compare}.
 Here the Bayesian results refer to those obtained with priors on $e$, $i$, and $\Delta\phi$.
 There are reasonable agreements between the two calculations, except for one system {\#}22, which is marked by a red circle in the left panels: Stars 36OphB and GJ663A.
 Without system {\#}22, the Pearson correlation coefficient and the $p$-value between the \cite{Saglia:2025} values and the Bayesian medians are $0.43$ and $1.5\times 10^{-2}$ for $e$, and $0.94$ and $2.7\times 10^{-15}$ for $\log_{10}g_{\rm N}$.
-The binary system {\#}22 has a small projected separation of $s=0.030$kau ($0.00014$pc), perhaps similar to the Sun-Neptune or Sun-Halley system. \cite{Saglia:2025} obtain $r\approx a\approx 1.2$~kau that is about 40 times $s$, an unusually large value.
+The binary system {\#}22 has a small projected separation of $s=0.030$kau ($0.00014$pc), perhaps similar to the Sun-Halley system. \cite{Saglia:2025} obtain $r\approx a\approx 1.2$~kau that is about 40 times $s$, an unusually large value.
 Consequently, the predicted Newtonian gravity has a low value of $\log_{10} g_{\rm N} (\text{m\,s}^{-2})=-8.24$.
 On the other hand, the Bayesian output with priors predicts $r=0.07_{-0.03}^{+0.20}$kau, $a=0.03_{-0.02}^{+0.11}$, and $\log_{10} g_{\rm N} (\text{m\,s}^{-2})=-5.7_{-1.2}^{+0.6}$.
 The dramatic difference stems from the fact that \cite{Saglia:2025} predict a low eccentricity of $e=0.25$ while this work predicts $e=0.96_{-0.14}^{+0.02}$ similar to that of Halley's comet.
 However, the Bayesian output with no/flat priors on $e$, $i$, and $\Delta\phi$ predicts $e=0.66_{-0.36}^{+0.31}$, $r=0.54_{-0.50}^{+0.85}$kau, $a=0.34_{-0.32}^{+1.12}$, and $\log_{10} g_{\rm N} (\text{m\,s}^{-2})=-7.5_{-0.8}^{+2.2}$.
 Because these ranges of the parameters are so broad, they are consistent with both the Bayesian results with priors and the \cite{Saglia:2025} values.
 However, the median values of $a$ and $r$ are perhaps too large compared with $s=0.030$kau.